-From July through September, Arles, the “Gallic Rome” nestled on the sultry Rhône, hosts the Rencontres d’Arles, an international photography festival.
-The photo fest celebrated its 50th anniversary in 2019 with a record-shattering 145,000 visitors.
+From July through September, Arles, the “Gallic Rome” nestled on the sultry Rhône, hosts the Rencontres d’Arles, a world-renowned photography festival.

 The Times reported: “If you’re not one of the 35,000 residents of Arles….”

 False: City of Arles website reports a population of 53,629.

 The Times Reported: “In a telephone interview, Mr. Gehry said that his idea for Luma was to try to build “a painterly building,” to refer to van Gogh’s “Starry Night” over the Rhone, painted in Arles in 1888.”

 False: Vincent van Gogh painted Starry Night in 1889 during his stay at the asylum of Saint-Paul-de-Mausole near Saint-Rémy-de-Provence.
 There is no Rhone in the painting.

 The Times reported: “Mayor Hervé Schiavetti of Arles, unlike his predecessor, is a fan (of Luma Arles).”

 False.
 Any self-respecting editor should have flinched at the absence of the identity of the Mayor’s predecessor in the article.
 He is Paolo Toeschi.
 He left office in 2001, 3 years before the Luma Foundation was even founded, and seven years before the Fondation signed a protocol to develop the Parc des Ateliers.
 Mr. Toeschi, whose current employer is the French département of the Gard, had no chance to be, or not to be, a fan.

 The Times reported: “…art complex built on a 15-acre plot of parched earth and defunct rail yard, known as the Parc des Ateliers.”